Expertium/expertium.github.io/Benchmark.md

 Predictions were made at the end of July 2024.
 Revised in December 2024.

-The dataset has changed, the new dataset includes interval lengths *in seconds* deck IDs, and preset IDs, as well as information about sibling cards, so predictions 2 and 3 are no longer valid.
+The dataset has changed, the new dataset includes interval lengths *in seconds*, deck IDs, and preset IDs, as well as information about sibling cards, so predictions 2 and 3 are no longer valid.
 I have also changed the first prediction because now I'm less certain that there will be no major breakthrough.

 - Has FSRS plateaued?
 - Yes, it's unlikely that future iterations of FSRS will get significantly better than FSRS-5 with recency weighting.